urbanriskmap/timeseries-analysis/image_recognition/README.md

 	- Downloads those images into a local folder
 	- Given a pkey: { {label:confidence} } nested Dictionary can create matrix representations
 	- Can create a label matrix given

+# Google Cloud Vision API
+Uses the python client library, which requires the GOOGLE_APPLICATION_CREDENTIALS environment variable to be set ` export GOOGLE_APPLICATION_CREDENTIALS=path/to/creds.json

+`

 # Testing
 In order to run all tests do